Is it worth spending so much on the Sony A6600? Or is the much similar Sony A6400 the better choice for a new camera?

 The A6600 comes with in-built image stabilization or IBIS, a.k.a.
 OIS.
 This ensures a smoother video for countering the camera shake.

 Do not get us wrong.
-The IBIS can make some difference, but honestly, the results with and without the IBIS are close enough.
-So do not consider this as all of the stabilization you will ever need.
+The IBIS can make some difference, but the results with and without the IBIS are close enough.
+So do not consider this all the stabilization you will need.

-You can use this to record with the sensor’s full dynamic range and capture more details, including the shadows and the highlights.
-In fact, with the S-Log 3 profile, the camera can reach 14 points of dynamic range which should be quite significant.
+You can use this to record the sensor’s full dynamic range and capture more details, including the shadows and the highlights.
+In fact, with the S-Log 3 profile, the camera can reach 14 points of dynamic range which should be pretty significant.

-Having these options can be particularly important when there’s a significant difference between the brightest and darkest parts of your shot.
+These options can be particularly important when there’s a significant difference between your shot’s brightest and darkest parts.

 The A6600 has one of the best battery lives in any mirrorless camera.
 The NP-FZ100 battery is rated for 810 shots and should last around 140-150 minutes while recording.
-Where you might need a couple of batteries in other cameras for lasting a day, you might be able to pull off a day of vlogging with this camera on a single battery.
+Where you might need a couple of batteries in other cameras to last a day, you might be able to pull off a day of vlogging with this camera on a single battery.

 The battery is also the reason why the A6600 has a large grip.
 So even though it adds a bit of weight to the camera, it also makes for better battery timing and ergonomics.